ConjurTech/slate/source/includes/api/_important_information.html.md

 2. Drop any decimals to get: `912345678`
 3. Convert the result to a string to get `"912345678"`

+The list of supported assets and their corresponding precisions can be found in the [Tokens](#tokens) section.

 ## Parameter Casing

 Parameters used to generate a signature or sent in API requests should always be snake cased.